 If routers come with a default ID that also means they come with a preset password.
 This will leave you vulnerable and makes it easier for a hacker to access your home network.
 Use the password tips above and create a new router password.

-There you have it – nine tips to help you secure your home network and avoid becoming the next victim of cybercrime.
+There you have it – eight tips to help you secure your home network and avoid becoming the next victim of cybercrime.
 Did you know CIS provides daily tips to help users implement cybersecurity best practices?
 You can get these tips direct to your inbox every day.